Should You Fix Your Home Loan Rate in Today's Economy?

 Who can usually get a fixed rate?

 Not every borrower will qualify on the same terms.
-Fixed-rate offers are lender decisions as much as market decisions, which means the rate offered can still differ from one borrower to another because of credit risk, deposit size, product structure, and lender policy.
+Fixed-rate offers are lender decisions as much as market decisions, which means the rate offered can still differ from one borrower to another because of credit risk, deposit size, product structure, account conduct, and lender policy.

 That is why it is important to compare the bank’s actual offer, not just broad commentary about where rates might go next.
+A fixed-rate discussion that ignores the lender’s real pricing offer is not yet a decision.
+It is only a theory.

 What happens when the fixed period ends?